Summary

 New market categories also don't need comparison charts at first.
 If you're creating a new product type, educating customers about the problem comes before competitive positioning.

 Consider your brand plan too.
 Luxury brands often avoid direct comparisons.
 They position based on prestige rather than feature lists.
+But what about internal versus external use?

 Internal vs External Use Cases

-According to ProdPad, a feature comparison grid is often built for external consumption versus internal review.
+A feature comparison grid is often built for external consumption versus internal review.
 Your internal competitive review should be much more detailed than what you show customers.

 Use full internal charts for planned planning and product development.
 Create simplified external versions for marketing and sales.
 These should focus on customer decision factors.